zephyrproject-rtos/zephyr/boards/phytec/phyboard_pollux/doc/index.rst

 Flashing and Debugging via JTAG
 ===============================

-The PhyBOARD-Pollux can be debugged using a JTAG or SWD debug adapter.
+The phyBOARD-Pollux can be debugged using a JTAG or SWD debug adapter.
 A Segger JLink can be connected to the compatible JTAG connector on Phytec's ``PEB-EVAL-01`` shield.